FAIRMetrics/Metrics/docs/metrics/landingpages/Champ_MI_I2.md

 In this loose MI, we test only if the vocabulary terms resolve (e.g. to a human-readable page).
 We do not test if they resolve to machine-readable information.
 A second Maturity Indicator (Gen2-FM-I2B) is for that stricter test.

-### What must be provided for the measurement?
-The Metadata GUID.

-### How is the measurement executed?
-Any Linked Data that can be found is tested for the resolution of a subset of properties (predicates) present in it.
-Some proportion of these should resolve (the creator of the associated Maturity Test will decide what that proportion should be)

-### What is/are considered valid result(s)?
-Successful resolution of a proportion of predicates in Linked Data

 ### For which digital resource(s) is this relevant? (or 'all')
 All